ironfroggy/straight.plugin/docs/loaders.rst

 Plugin Loaders
 ==============

-Currently, three simple loaders are providerd.
+Currently, three simple loaders are provided.

+* The :ref:`ModuleLoader <moduleloader>` simply loads the modules found
+* The :ref:`ClassLoader <classloader>` loads the subclasses of a given type
+* The :ref:`ObjectLoader <objectloader>` loads arbitrary objects from the modules

+.. _classloader:

 ClassLoader
 -----------